Ashmansworth: History

-St James' Church, Ashmansworth, is believed to have been built around the middle of the 12th century, to which date the nave belongs.
-The chancel dates from the end of the same century.
-Windows have been inserted at various dates and the east wall was rebuilt in 1745.
-Wall paintings, mainly discovered in the 1800s and early 1900s, depict the life of Jesus, and probably date from the 1200s to the 1600s.
-The village church is dedicated to Saint James the Great.
-It is now a Grade I listed building.

-Origins of Ashmansworth
+Origins

-Excavations in Church Farm indicate part of the hamlet was occupied in the Iron Age.
+Excavations at Church Farm indicate part of the hamlet was occupied in the Iron Age.
 The hamlet is also located in close proximity to the Oxdrove prehistoric route.

-Some Roman pottery fragments have also been discovered in Ashmansworth.
+Some Roman pottery fragments have been discovered in Ashmansworth.

-Ashmansworth was granted as part of Whitchurch to the church of Winchester, some time in the 10th Century.
+Ashmansworth was granted as part of Whitchurch to the church of Winchester, some time in the 10th century.
 The first reference to Ashmansworth is in a charter dated 909, in which Edward the Elder returned the hamlet to the community.
-In 934, King Æthelstan (referring to the hamlet as ‘Aescmaeres’) directed that some of the land was to be put under the management of the bishop.
+In 934, King Æthelstan (referring to the hamlet as Aescmaeres) directed that some of the land was to be put under the management of the bishop.
 It remained in possession of the bishopric until 1649.

 Obadiah Sedgwick (and, from 1654, his son, Obadiah) was the lord of the manor from 1649 to the late 1600s, when it returned to the bishop.
 The manor was sold in 1802 to the Earl of Carnarvon.

-19th Century
+19th century

-In 1811 a fire destroyed major parts of the village, along with parish records.
+In 1811, a fire destroyed major parts of the village, along with parish records.

 The population of Ashmansworth remained low during the 19th century.
 This was not helped by the restricted access to the land.
-A Black's Guide, published in 1871, described the village as being “among the least trodden districts and most secluded angles of the country, noteworthy only for its early English church”.
+A Black's Guide, published in 1871, described the village as being "among the least trodden districts and most secluded angles of the country, noteworthy only for its early English church".

-An independent Parish Council for Ashmansworth was founded in 1894.
+An independent parish council for Ashmansworth was created in 1894.
 One of the first issues it addressed was the water supply.
 Throughout its history Ashmansworth experienced difficulties in maintaining an adequate supply of drinking water.
 Before the installation of piped water in the late 1930s, the only sources of drinking water for many villagers were Mere Pool and the 100 metres deep well at Church Farm.